-In light of the current uncertain economic environment, the Bank has assessed a range of possible macro-economic scenarios and associated weights, and analyzed their impact on ECL estimates.
-Accordingly, the Bank used macro-economic forecasts in 2020 to reflect the impact of Covid-19, using baseline, upside, downside, and severe downside scenarios with 35%, 15%, 20% and 30% weightings respectively for Corporate & Institutional Banking and treasury portfolio while using baseline, upside, and downside, scenarios with 40%, 30%, and 30% weightings respectively for retail portfolio.
+In light of the current uncertain economic environment, the Bank has assessed a range of possible macro-economic scenarios and associated weights, and analysed their impact on ECL estimates.
+During 2020, due to developments and abnormal situation resulted from Covid-19, an additional downside scenario was used by the management for calculating the ECL for the year ended 31 December 2020, which has been waived for 2021.
+During 2021, the Bank used macro-economic forecasts in 2021 using baseline, upside and downside, scenarios with 45%, 20%, 35% weightings respectively for Corporate & Institutional Banking and treasury portfolio while using baseline, upside, and downside, scenarios with 40%, 30%, and 30% weightings respectively for retail portfolio.
 The Bank has also applied portfolio-level ECL adjustments to Corporate & Institutional Banking exposures based upon affected geographies and sectors, as well as to retail customers availing deferrals or adjustments to monthly installments based upon employment status and level of salary inflows.
-The Bank continues to assess individually significant exposures for any adverse movements due to Covid-19.
+The Bank continues to assess individually significant exposures for any adverse movements due to Covid-19 and other economic disruptions.